Chevrotain/chevrotain/docs/tutorial/step3b_adding_actions_embedded.md

 The **decimalRule** and **IntegerRule** both return a javascript number (using parseInt/parseFloat). and the **topRule** adds it to the final result.

+## SQL Grammar

-#### Back To the mini SQL Select grammar:
+Lets go back to the mini SQL Select grammar.

-For this grammar lets build a more complex data structure (an AST) instead of simply returning a number.
+For this grammar we will build a more complex data structure (an AST) instead of simply returning a number.
 Our selectStatement rule will now return an object with four properties:

 ```javascript